hyperledger/fabric-ca/docs/source/users-guide.rst

 -  The Fabric CA client or client SDK sends an enrollment request with a basic authorization header.
--  The Fabric CA server receives the enrollment request, decodes the identity name and password in the authorization header, looks up the DN (Distinquished Name) associated with the identity name using the "userfilter" from the configuration file, and then attempts an LDAP bind with the identity's password.
+-  The Fabric CA server receives the enrollment request, decodes the identity name and password in the authorization header, looks up the DN (Distinguished Name) associated with the identity name using the "userfilter" from the configuration file, and then attempts an LDAP bind with the identity's password.
 If the LDAP bind is successful, the enrollment processing is